qiime2/docs/source/tutorials/pd-mice.rst

 It’s worth noting that naive bayesian classifiers perform best when they’re trained for the specific hypervariable region amplified.
 You can train a classifier specific for your dataset based on the :doc:`training classifiers tutorial <feature-classifier>` or download classifiers for other datasets from the :doc:`QIIME 2 resource page <../data-resources>`.
 Classifiers can be re-used for consistent versions of the underlying packages, database and region of interest.

+..need to download a classifier. currently using the same as moving-pictures

 .. command-block::

     qiime feature-classifier classify-sklearn \
      --i-reads ./deblur_rep_set.qza \
      --i-classifier ./gg-13-8-99-515-806-nb-classifier.qza \
      --o-classification ./taxonomy.qza

+.. do we want to throw clawback in here?

 Now, let’s review the taxonomy associated with the sequences using the ``qiime metadata tabulate`` function.